 Is your teacher or group guilt-tripping you into maintaining a certain belief or standard that the teacher himself does not?

-We need to be careful of these points.
+We need to be careful about these points.
 Not everyone is perfect, but how many of the above points can you pin to your school or teacher?

 I might have walked away from some groups that I could have stayed with, but in the end, we have to be the judge of what we can take and not take.